-We see that economic data used by the agency are of the highest quality and that the methods used to analyze them are appropriate.
-We also present the economics of FDA activities outside the agency.
-We supply FDA representation on economic matters to the Department of Health and Human Services, the Office of Management and Budget, Congress, and other outside organizations and groups.
-We supply economic research material for use by agency officials in preparing testimony before congressional committees and in developing replies to inquiries directed to the agency.
+The Economics Staff maintains expertise in applied welfare economics, data modeling and simulations, and statistical analyses.
+We ensure that any economic data used by the agency are of the highest quality available and that the methods used to analyze the data are appropriate.
+We also present the economics of FDA activities to various interested parties outside the agency, including the Department of Health and Human Services, the Office of Management and Budget, Congress, and selected non-governmental organizations.
+We supply economic material for use by agency officials in preparing testimony before congressional committees and in developing replies to public inquiries directed to the agency.

 As a behavioral science, applied economics is particularly relevant to policies likely to influence the behavior of consumers, industry, or healthcare professionals.
 We therefore carry out background research on many issues vital to the mission of the agency.
 Some topics we have recently studied as part of regulatory efforts or as special research projects include: